Advising and Registration Information

-All first-year freshman and new transfer students are assigned to visit with Elizabeth Walsh, Natural Sciences Academic Advisor in the College of Letters and Science, before they can register for classes for the next semester.
-The Department of Ecology Academic Coordinator will assign faculty advisors for returning freshman, sophomore, junior, senior, and post-baccalaureate students.
+All first-year freshman, new transfer students, and some continuing students are assigned to visit with Elizabeth Walsh, Natural Sciences Academic Advisor in the College of Letters and Science, before they can register for classes for the next semester.
+The Department of Ecology Academic Services Coordinator will assign faculty advisors for all other freshman, sophomore, junior, senior, and post-baccalaureate students.
 Current MSU students who change their major to Biological Sciences will be assigned an advisor as part of the Change of Curriculum process.

 Once your advisor is assigned, their name will be in the top left corner of your DegreeWorks worksheet.
 To find it, go to MyInfo>Student Services>DegreeWorks.
 To find their contact info, search their name in the search bar at the top right-hand corner of any montana.edu page.

 To request an advising meeting, most of our faculty prefer their advisees to email them to schedule.
 Feel free to also call or stop in their offices during their posted office hours.
 Students assigned to Natural Sciences Advisor, Elizabeth Walsh, may make appointments through the appointment scheduler by searching her name, or by following the link on the CLS Advising Center site.